MGPFE/nbp-rest-api/README.md

 The first endpoint fetches the exchange rate for PLN to currency specified under the [country code] for the last 5 business days.

-Second endpoint fetches the average gold price in PLN for last 14 business days.
+Second endpoint fetches the average gold price in PLN for the last 14 business days.

 ### Examples